Vidhinfinity/Spatial_Ecology_In_R_2023/README.md

-# Spatial Ecology In R : space
+# Spatial Ecology In R

 ## Student
 Masters in Global Change Ecology and Sustainable Development Goals